connormcmonigle/seer-nnue/README.md

 ### UCI Options
 - OwnBook (specifies whether or not to use a separate opening book)
-- BookPath (path to either a binary or text file containing book positions in a supported format)
+- BookPath (path to a file containing book positions in a supported format)
 - Threads (for every thread doubling, a gain of about 70-80 elo can be expected)
 - Hash (the amount of the memory allocated for the transposition table (actual memory usage will be greater))
 - Weights (the absolute path to a binary weights file.
 If the default "EMBEDDED" path is chosen, the embedded weights will be used.)